Judith Robinson: Biography

 A few months later, she fell foul of the editorial department when she criticized the government for lack of manufacturing preparedness for the war.
 She met with and edited writing by Col. E.J.
 Carter, former chief instructor of the Royal Tank School of England, which described means by which tank training should and could be given.
 As well, he expressed an informed opinion on which tanks could be first off the assembly lines.
-She wrote a scathing article about Canadian troops at Camp Borden drilling for tank warfare by having six men holding a rope to represent the tank while the men inside the perimeter tried to prepare themselves to face the real thing.
+She wrote an article critical of the training conditions for Canadian troops at Camp Borden drilling for tank warfare by having six men holding a rope to represent the tank while the men inside the perimeter tried to prepare themselves to face the real thing.

 Shortly thereafter the editor of The Globe called her in and asked if she was being fair to the paper and could she not toe the line.
 Judith replied, "I don't think I can.
 There are a lot of men dead, and a lot more going to die.
 We must each act according to our consciences."
-Accordingly, she broke with The Globe.
+Accordingly, she resigned from The Globe.

-Frustrated by the apathy of the government, she, along with associates, ran a campaign of newspaper advertisements called "Calling Canada", attacking the government for failing to supply the army with sufficient tanks, weapons and airplanes.
+In response to what she perceived as inadequate government action, she, along with associates, ran a campaign of newspaper advertisements called "Calling Canada", attacking the government for failing to supply the army with sufficient tanks, weapons and airplanes.
 They also criticized the government's foot-dragging on allowing British children shelter in Canada to escape from Nazi bombs.

 Together with Oakley Dalgleish.
 Robinson began publishing a new weekly newspaper, News (May 8, 1941 to May 1946).
 As L.L.L.
 Golden wrote at the close of News in 1946:

 Judith founded News to help better prosecute the war.
 Her understanding of the issues involved in the war, her passionate belief in principles, in freedom, in the rights of little people, made the goal of the paper clear.
 It is not easy for a person as gentle as Judith to cut public men to pieces.
-It was done to serve a purpose.
-By exposure, by criticism, by attack, News did far more than a great number of huge circulation publications to goad, to push, to frighten, to force our politicians into giving Canada a better war effort.
+According to journalist L.L.L.
+Golden, the publication aimed to influence public policy by applying pressure through critique.
 News had subscribers across Canada and in other parts of the world, but it was not well supported by advertisers and had to rely on donations from interested Canadians to keep going.